PuTTY is an SSH client for Windows. It is used for remote access to server computers over a network using the SSH protocol.

 Download PuTTY Installation Package for Windows

-|putty-0.68-installer.msi||Windows (any)||PGP signature|
+|putty-0.68-installer.msi||Windows (any)||PGP signature||2017-02-21|

-|putty-64bit-0.68-installer.msi (64-bit Windows only)||Windows (64-bit)||PGP signature|
+|putty-64bit-0.68-installer.msi (64-bit Windows only)||Windows (64-bit)||PGP signature||2017-02-21|

 SSH Key Management Risks to Consider in Larger Environments

-In addition to SSH, the legacy telnet protocol is also supported and the software can be used as a telnet client.
-Telnet is insecure and its use is not recommended.
+In addition to SSH, the PuTTY can be used as a telnet client.
+Telnet is insecure.
+Its use is not recommended.

-telnet is that it transmits all passwords and any transmitted data in the clear, which means that anyone with access to any computer in the same network can steal any user names and passwords.
+telnet is that it transmits all passwords and any transmitted data in the clear.
+Anyone with access to any computer on the same network can steal user names and passwords that are transmitted.
 Such password sniffing attacks were very common on the Internet already in the 1990s.

 telnet in the first place.
 Use of